Vovan-VE/i18n-webpack-plugin/README.md

 where `optionsObj` is an object with following possible properties:

 *   `functionName`: the default value is `"i18n.t"`, you can change it to other function name.

 *   `hideMessage`: the default value is `false`, which will show the warning/error message.
     If set to `true`, the message will be hidden.
 Currently this option is unused, but reserved.

+*   `inputFileName`: the default value is equal to value of `outputFileName` option.
+Old translations will be read from this file for each output file.

 *   `outputFileName`: the default value is `"[name].json"`, which will control generated file name to save extracted messages.
 Relative path will resolve from configured output path.
     Following patterns are allowed:
     *   `[name]`: entry chunk name

+    Note that only messages wanted by analyzed entry will be written to output file.
+This may cause a loss of old translations loaded from `inputFileName` when messages become unused in corresponding entry.

 *   `outputSpace`: the default value is `2`.
 The value will pass as 3rd `space` argument to `JSON.stringify()` to control pretty print.
 You can use `null`, `0`, or `""` to disable pretty print.
 The value `undefined` will fallback to default value `2`.